top of page

 2. Legal Requirements and Registrations

-Next, choose a suitable business structure (LLC, partnership, or corporation) and register your business with your local, state, and federal authorities.
-Don't forget to obtain any necessary permits and licenses, such as professional licenses, business licenses, and health department permits.
+Next, choose a suitable business structure (LLC, PLLC, partnership, or corporation) and register your business with your local, state, and federal authorities.
+Remember to obtain any necessary permits and licenses, such as professional, business, and health department permits, to mitigate legal risks in the IV therapy business.
 You'll also need an employer identification number (EIN) from the IRS for tax purposes.

 3. Certifications and Training

-To provide IV therapy services, you and your team will need the necessary certifications and training.
-These might include BLS/CPR certification, IV therapy certification, and ongoing Continuing Medical Education (CME) to stay up-to-date with the latest techniques, best practices, and safety guidelines in the industry.
+To provide mobile IV therapy services, you and your team will need the necessary licenses, certifications and training.
+These might include a professional license such as an MD or DO license, registered nurse license, nurse practitioner license, physician assistant license, or certified registered nurse anesthetist license.
+In addition, staff will need to have a minimum of a BLS certification and CE/CME-approved IV therapy training to stay up-to-date with the latest techniques, best practices, and safety guidelines in the industry.

 4. Build a Strong Medical Team

 Your medical team is the heart of your IV hydration business.
-Hire qualified nurses, physicians, and other medical professionals with experience in IV therapy services.
-Conduct background checks, verify certifications, and provide specialized training to ensure your team can deliver top-notch services.
+Hire qualified nurses, advanced practice nurses, physicians, and other medical professionals with experience in mobile IV therapy services.
+You will want to conduct background checks, verify licenses and certifications, and provide specialized training to ensure your team can deliver top-notch services.

 5. Procure Equipment and Supplies